dillonrmccarthy/dillonrmccarthy/README.md

+landing_logo.png

 ### Hello!
 I'm a computational chemist.
 Most of what I do lives at the intersection of molecular modeling, scientific computing, and me quietly rewriting the same script for the fourth time.

 This account is where I keep tools, helpers, and half-organized code for making comp chem workflows a little less miserable.
 Nothing here is fancy — it's the stuff I wish someone had handed me on day one.

 **What I'm usually up to:**
-- Simulation, modeling, and data wrangling
+- *Simulation, modeling, and data analysis*
-- Automating things on HPC clusters (Slurm, Torque, and friends)
+- *Automation and workflow development on HPC clusters (Slurm, Torque, AWS)*
-- Python + bash scripting, git, reproducible-ish workflows
+- *Python + bash scripting, git, reproducible-ish workflows*
-- Writing docs so that i can keep myself organized (kinda)
+- *Writing docs so that i can keep myself organized (kinda)*
-- Hobbies: Anthing in the mountains, or just hanging out at home.
+- *Hobbies: Anthing in the mountains, or just hanging out at home.*

 *Building tools for comp chemists who are bad at their job like me.*

 **My Current Projects**
-- Small Molecule Drug Discovery
+- *Small Molecule Drug Discovery*
-- BRO5 Drug Discovery (especially nucleic acids)
+- *BRO5 Drug Discovery (especially nucleic acids)*
-- Scientific image generation and consulting for 3D models (i.e. prot/lig binding, complex workflows...)
+- *Scientific image generation and consulting for 3D models (i.e. prot/lig binding, complex workflows...)*

+See my website here (under construction).

 <!--
 **dillonrmccarthy/dillonrmccarthy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.